-Our company has an internal help desk for whisleblowing and an outside help desk within a lawyer's office separate from our company.
-Regardless of which help desk is used, we will treat issues reported through whisleblowing as important and discuss the issues and their measures in the Compliance Committee, which includes A & S Board Members and outside lawyers .
+Our company has an internal help desk for whistleblowing and an outside help desk within a lawyer's office separate from our company.
+Regardless of which service is used, we will treat issues reported through whistleblowing as important and discuss the issues and their measures in the Compliance Committee, which includes A & S Board Members and external lawyers.
 We then report the results to the Board of directors, ask for opinions from outside directors and outside A & S Board Members before reflecting their opinions.

-In regard to the confidentiality of the informant and prohibition of disadvantageous treatment of the informant, we designate whisleblowing strictly confidential at our outside help desk.
+In regard to the confidentiality of the informant and prohibition of disadvantageous treatment of the informant, we designate whistleblowing strictly confidential at our outside help desk.
 We state in our "Nittsu Speak-Up" that any information which may lead to identification of the informant remains confidential unless s/he agrees to disclosure within our company.
-Also, at our annual meeting of Compliance Promotion Officers, we instruct all participants to ensure the confidentiality of informants and prohibit disadvantageous treatment of the informant.
+Also, at our annual meeting of Compliance Promotion Officers, we instruct all officers who investigate and respond to whistleblowing to ensure the confidentiality of informants and prohibit their disadvantageous treatment.